In this article we are going to cover the 13 reasons why bread doesn't rise so you can make fantastic bread at home every time.

 Well have no fear, we've all had a few stinkers!

-After reading this article you will know the most common reasons why bread doesn't rise and also discover many ways to improve your rise if your proofing issue is not that deep.
+After reading this article you will know the most common reasons why bread doesn't rise and also discover many ways to improve your rise.

 When I first started baking I went straight into a commercial bakery.
 The recipes were laid out for me, the equipment was amazing, the water tank forced me to probe the flour before it would release the water, the proofer was set at a constant temperature...